Dungeons & Dragons: Revised editions

 In the 1980s, the rules for Advanced Dungeons & Dragons and "basic" Dungeons & Dragons remained separate, each developing along different paths.
 In 1981, the basic version of Dungeons & Dragons was revised by Tom Moldvay to make it even more novice-friendly.
-It was promoted as a continuation of the original D&D tone, whereas AD&D was promoted as advancement of the mechanics.
-An accompanying Expert Set, originally written by David "Zeb" Cook, allowed players to continue using the simpler ruleset beyond the early levels of play.
+It was promoted as a continuation of the original D&D tone, whereas AD&D was promoted as an advancement of the mechanics.
+An accompanying Expert Set, originally written by David "Zeb" Cook, allows players to continue using the simpler ruleset beyond the early levels of play.
 In 1983, revisions of those sets by Frank Mentzer were released, revising the presentation of the rules to a more tutorial format.
 These were followed by Companion (1983), Master (1985), and Immortals (1986) sets.
-Each set covered game play for more powerful characters than the previous.
+Each set covers game play for more powerful characters than the previous.
 The first four sets were compiled in 1991 as a single hardcover book, the Dungeons & Dragons Rules Cyclopedia, which was released alongside a new introductory boxed set.

 Advanced Dungeons & Dragons 2nd Edition was published in 1989, again as three core rulebooks; the primary designer was David "Zeb" Cook.
 The Monster Manual was replaced by the Monstrous Compendium, a loose-leaf binder that was subsequently replaced by the hardcover Monstrous Manual in 1993.
 In 1995, the core rulebooks were slightly revised, although still referred to by TSR as the 2nd Edition, and a series of Player's Option manuals were released as optional rulebooks.

 The release of AD&D 2nd Edition deliberately excluded some aspects of the game that had attracted negative publicity.
 References to demons and devils, sexually suggestive artwork, and playable, evil-aligned character types – such as assassins and half-orcs – were removed.
 The edition moved away from a theme of 1960s and 1970s "sword and sorcery" fantasy fiction to a mixture of medieval history and mythology.
-The rules underwent minor changes, including the addition of non-weapon proficiencies – skill-like abilities that originally appeared in 1st Edition supplements.
-The game's magic spells were divided into schools and spheres.
+The rules underwent minor changes, including the addition of non-weapon proficiencies – skill-like abilities that appear in first edition supplements.
+The game's magic spells are divided into schools and spheres.
 A major difference was the promotion of various game settings beyond that of traditional fantasy.
 This included blending fantasy with other genres, such as horror (Ravenloft), science fiction (Spelljammer), and apocalyptic (Dark Sun), as well as alternative historical and non-European mythological settings.